 NPAC SMS issues an M-SET to set the subscriptionVersionNPAC according to the disconnect action.
 The subscription version status is set to sending.
 The subscriptionEffectiveReleaseDate of the existing subscriptionVersionNPAC and also the subscriptionModifiedTimeStamp.

 NPAC SMS responds to M-SET.

 NPAC SMS responds to M-ACTION.
 If the action fails, no modifications are applied and the processing stops.
+For the XML interface, DISR – DisconnectReply.